illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

 * Login
   * Use your @hawk accounts and Google OAuth for login authentication in your application code (there are other options -- check with me for approval first)
-  * Rolling your own Authentication system in 2023 is not a valid choice
 * Infrastructure
-  * Build each server needed in the 3-tier app as Virtual Machines
+  * Build each server template needed in the 3-tier app as Virtual Machines
   * Uses assigned MAC address to get a static IP
 * 3 Tier Application
   * First tier is a Load Balancer
     * Configure Loadbalancer to connect to webservers using the Consul DNS resolver on the meta-network (10.110.0.0/16)
     * Enable the use of a self-signed https TLS cert
+    * Using Nginx and proper routes
-  * Second tier is 3 webservers
+  * Second tier is the webserver tier
+    * Count of 3
+    * Disable direct IP access (use the consul networks IPs for connectivity to the load balancer)
     * Connect to single database using the Consul DNS resolver on the meta-network
   * Third tier is a single datastore/database
     * Configure database/datastore to listen for external connection of the meta-network (10.110.0.0/16)
     * Add **25** posts, 15 new posts and 10 replies - as according to your sites specific design
-    * Have 4 different users signed up
+      * Essentially simulate real activity on your site
+      * Use the [Python Faker](https://www.geeksforgeeks.org/python-faker-library/ "webpage for Python Faker") library to generate fak, but realistic names, states, cities, and so forth
 * User Testing
   * Show use of GitHub Issues for placing tickets to fix bugs
   * UI/UX should be testing the production system, logging in, posting items, etc, etc.
   * Show all issues filed and corresponding GitHub artifact and note if it is fixed
 * Deployment
-  * All work needs to be tested and developed in the Cloud Platform
+  * All work needs to be tested and developed on the Proxmox Cloud Platform
      * You will have to build often as code changes
-     * Expect 5-10 deployments of your site (this is normative)
+     * Expect 10+ deployments of your site (this is normative)
      * Development on Localhost is not acceptable at this point
 * Usage of site
   * Demonstrate a successful login of a user
   * Post a question
   * Answer a question
   * Logout that user
-  * Will demonstrate your load balancer live by terminating 2 instances in succession live
+  * Will demonstrate your load balancer live by terminating 2 instances in succession

 | Team Number | MacAddr | Static IP | FQDN |
 | ----------- | -------------| ------------- | ----------------- |